 - "The effect of an object on our capacity for representation, insofar as we are affected by the object, is sensation.
 Intuition that refers to the object through sensation is called empirical intuition.
-The undetermined object of an empirical intuition is called appearance" (A19-20/B34, AW 729b). - Not all intuitions must be empirical. - But, in empirical intuitions we can divide the matter from the form. - The matter is what corresponds to sensation. - ► If I am holding a pen and looking at it, I am given some appearance in intuition. - Additionally, this appearance has certain abstract properties, a form, the particulars of which are unique to my experience of the pen, but which, in general, are properties of all such experiences. - All experiences take place in space and in time.
+The undetermined object of an empirical intuition is called appearance" (A19-20/B34, AW 729b). - Not all intuitions are empirical. - But in empirical intuitions we can divide the matter from the form. - The matter is what corresponds to sensation in the strictest sense possible. - ► If I am holding a pen and looking at it, I am given some appearance in intuition. - Additionally, this appearance has certain abstract properties, a form, the particulars of which are unique to my experience of the pen, but which, in general, are properties of all such experiences. - All experiences take place in space and in time.